thomasdoerr/volumio-equalizer/README.md

-# Howto install ALSA EQUALIZER on Volumio 2
+# Howto install ALSA EQUALIZER on Volumio 2 with HiFiBerry

 ## Step 1: